jimhigson/oboe.js/writing/main/4_Application_and_Reflection.md

 **40 to 60 pages**

+A feature set which is minimal but contain no obvious omissions.

 Under the heading [Anatomy of a SOA client] I deconstructed the way in which programming logic is often used to identify the parts of a model which are currently interesting and started to look at some declarative